rstacruz/ion/README.md

       boost(2.0) { text :tags, "sale" }
     }

 (Note: it will add +2.0, not multiply by 2.0.
-Also, the number is optional.)
+Also, the number is optional.
+This behavior may change in the future)

+### Metaphones

+Indexing via metaphones allows you to search by how something sounds like, rather than with exact spellings.

+    class Person < Ohm::Model
+      attribute :name

+      ion {
+        metaphone :name
+      }
+    end

+    Person.create name: "Stephane Michael Cook"

+    # Any of these will work
+    Person.ion.search { metaphone :name, 'stiefen michel cooke' }
+    Person.ion.search { metaphone :name, 'steven quoc' }

 ### Ranges